oluwaseunpeerless/Loan-Team-Unit-Test-and-Code-Change-Structure/README.md

 ### ✅ Unit Tests

-- Write unit tests for every service, utility, or core business logic added.
+- Write unit tests for every service, controller, utility, or core business logic added.
 - All test classes must:
   - Use `@SpringBootTest` or `@WebMvcTest` (as needed)
   - Be placed under `/src/test/java`